1. 705. 304. 6246

 Bladder infections occur when uropathogenic bacteria get through the urethra into the bladder.
-It’s said that some men are more prone to them than others because they – for some reason – don’t expel bacteria well enough from the urinary tract.
+It’s said that some men are more prone to infections than others, because they – for some reason – don’t expel bacteria well enough from the urinary tract.

-Although some doctors say that there’s no good way to prevent infections – they just occur, here are some simple tips and good habits you can incorporate to reduce your risk of UTIs.
+Although some doctors say that there’s no good way to prevent infections – they just occur, it is worth to know and remember that incorporating healthy habits into your lifestyle can greatly reduce your risk of UTIs.